 In a nutshell, hair color correction is a hair styling procedure used to fix damage caused by careless hair dyeing.

 Color corrections are common in any type of art that deals with mixing and matching colors.
-From painting to makeups and hair dyeing, each has its own way of correcting coloring errors.
+From painting to makeup and hair dyeing, each has its own way of correcting coloring errors.
 But unlike makeups, hair colors tend to be more permanent.
 So the color correction process for hair is a lot more complicated.

 How Color Correction for Hair Works

 Correcting a hair color isn’t exactly a straightforward process.
 There’s no silver bullet to correct all types of hair dyeing mistakes.
-There are several factors you need to consider such as:
+There are several factors you need to consider, such as:

 - the color you’re aiming for